mfendek/marcomage/readme.md

  Layout mode is the default one and is used for rendering pages.
  Fragment mode is used for rendering HTML fragments which is usually used for AJAX, but can be used for other purposes like RSS feeds.

+ Application uses single entry point system (`index.php`).
+Single entry point determines the correct `Middleware` based on request data.
+ `Middleware` acts as a gateway to application, it serves as a wrap for controllers.
+ `Middleware` typically provides common functionality for controllers like session validation and response formatting (`HTML`, `JSON` ...).

  ## Features

  * game lobby (used for management of games)